Modelling the Christian faith through relationships

 I remember the first time we went to the countryside together and ate lunch with a farming family.
 They brought the food on dirty dishes out of a dirty kitchen, and I was trying to think how to make an excuse to decline the food.
 I looked and saw you smiling and eating everything.
 When I asked, you simply said, ‘I feel as if Jesus told me that I should eat and drink whatever they give me.
 Getting Giardia a few times a year is a small price to pay for doing what God wants you to do.'

 My little church is only about 20 people, and I feel privileged to serve the Lord there.
-I never intended to promote a Uyghur ministry in my church; I simply started sharing about my Uyghur farming friends.
-Slowly my church sensed that God wanted them to do something for Uyghur people, but they were uncertain how to begin.
+I never intended to promote a ministry alongside the local people group in my church; I simply started sharing about my farming friends.
+Slowly my church sensed that God wanted them to do something for this people group, but they were uncertain how to begin.
 Who would have thought they would look to me as an example?
 What qualifications do I have?
-I praise God that for some reason, He has led my church to foster relationships with Uyghurs, so that they might know about Jesus Christ and have meaningful relationships with other Han Chinese.
+I praise God that for some reason, He has led my church to foster relationships with these people, so that they might know about Jesus Christ and have meaningful relationships with others from my people group.

-Recently a Uyghur family in the countryside believed in Jesus.
+Recently a family from the local people group in the countryside believed in Jesus.
 After this, their friends and neighbours kicked them out of their village.
 My church heard about this and invited this family to be a part of our fellowship.
-It is so encouraging to see them welcome a Uygur family into our city, help them find work, and help them grow in faith.
-My little church is even helping the father take theology courses in Chinese, though his Chinese is not sufficient.
+It is so encouraging to see them welcome a family into our city, help them find work, and help them grow in faith.
+My little church is even helping the father take theology courses in their language, though he cannot speak the language sufficiently.
 People take turns helping him.
-It is really a blessing to see God at work in the lives of both Han and Uyghurs.”
+It is really a blessing to see God at work in the lives of both groups.”